 If you cannot claim wrongful death as an unmarried partner, there is another option for you to recover damages.
 You could recover damages if you are in your partner’s will.
 If you are the beneficiary on your partner’s estate, you can bring a wrongful death claim through the deceased person’s estate, and then the deceased person’s will decides what happens with the compensation if awarded.
 Otherwise, you will have to convince the executor of the estate to file a claim.

 At McMath Woods P.A., we understand how devastating the untimely loss of a loved one can be.
 You could have trouble providing for your family financially as well as emotionally after such a traumatic loss.
-Help from a Little Rock wrongful death lawyer can help you focus on yourself and your family when it’s most necessary.
+Legal help can allow you to focus on yourself and your family when it’s most necessary.
 Contact us today for a free consultation so that we can handle your case while you grieve.